caioeverest/netools/README.md

 # Net tools
 A collection of CLI utilities.

-This project focuses on developing network utilities that would be useful for IT professionals and also educational tools for the tech savvy.
+This project focuses on developing network utilities that would be useful for IT professionals.

 All ideas are encouraged!
 If you find any idea for a utility that would be useful, please propose the feature by opening an issue.